thedarkwriter/courseware-lms-content/courses/puppet/rspec_puppet_unit_tests.md

 ### slide 10 - rspec Matchers

-Next, and before we look at how to create tests with rspec-puppet, it is important to be familiar with rspec matchers.
+rspec includes a number of useful expression matchers.
 For the purpose of validating conditions, rspec matchers can match exact values, regular expresssions, or Ruby Procs.
-Let's look at some methods for validating some conditions.
+Let's look at some matchers and methods for validating some conditions.

 ### slide 11 - Catalog compiles